garthreckers/Flatell/README.md

 }
 ```

 In this example we are getting the current posts data using $this->getPost().
-This will also add it to the context for the template with the variable name of 'post'. $this->render('single') will call the /views/single.twig template.
+This will also add it to the context for the template with the twig variable name of 'post'. $this->render('single') will call the /views/single.twig template.

+__Why is there no directory or file extension in the render?__
+This allows you to eventually be able to easily define non-standard locations for all of the twig templates and also allows for other template engine to be used (though there isn't any plans to do this yet).

 ### Views File